Medical Chaperones

 What Is Considered a Sensitive Exam or Procedure?

-A sensitive exam or procedure involves a licensed health care practitioner (LHP) touching or exposing the genital or rectal regions in all patients, and the breast in female, female-identifying and nonbinary patients.
+A sensitive exam or procedure involves a licensed health care practitioner (LHP) touching or exposing the genital or rectal regions in all patients, and the breast in female, female-identifying or nonbinary patients.

 What Should I Expect During a Sensitive Exam or Procedure?